Are you curious about baseball? We have the answers to all of your MLB (Major League Baseball) queries.

 Why do the broadcasters refer to numbers when talking about a defensive play?

-- The All-Star Game marks the midway point of the season.
-This year's festivities will be held in the home of the Washington Nationals in Washington, D.C. on July 16-17th.
+The All-Star Game marks the midway point of the season.
+This year's festivities will be held in the home of the Cleveland Indians in Cleveland, OH. on July 8-9th.
 The All-Star weekend includes the famed Home Run Derby as well as the All-Star Game and other shenanigans.

 What are the different letter “K’s” I see on the broadcast and why are some of them backwards?